dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-versions.md

 When sharing a final dbt model with other teams or systems, that model is operating like an API.
 When the producer of that model needs to make significant changes, how can they avoid breaking the queries of its users downstream?

 Model versioning is a tool to tackle this problem, thoughtfully and head-on.
-The goal of is not to make the problem go away entirely, nor to pretend it's easier or simpler than it is.
+The goal is not to make the problem go away entirely, nor to pretend it's easier or simpler than it is.

 ## Related documentation
 - [`versions`](/reference/resource-properties/versions)